VARIANT

 void VARIANT_SetString(struct VARIANT *const V, const char *const Str)

-This instance will keep a pointer copy; it won’t duplicate the original string contents.
-Care must be taken to avoid a dangling pointer by ensuring that the string pointer passed will not change its memory allocation in the lifetime of this
+- Sets a - VARIANTinstance to hold a pointer to a string.
+This string may or may not represent a number.
+Nevertheless, string to integer conversion defaults to- VARIANT_Base.VARIANT_Base_Dec.- Warning - This instance will keep a pointer copy; it won’t duplicate the original string contents.
+Care must be taken to avoid a dangling pointer by ensuring that the string pointer passed will not change its memory allocation in the lifetime of this - VARIANTobject.- Parameters

 -